-After applying the limitations on losses and deductions, report collectibles gain or loss on line 4 of the 28% Rate Gain Worksheet-Line 18 in the Instructions for Schedule D (Form 1040).
+After applying the limitations on losses and deductions, report collectibles gain or loss on line 4 of the 28% Rate Gain Worksheet-Line 18 in the Instructions for Schedule D (Form 1040 or 1040-SR).
 See Limitations on Losses, Deductions, and Credits, earlier.